michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/6-post-camp-resources/camp-photos.md

 order_number: 1
 ---

-You will be able to access the camp photos here after camps are over.
+You will be able to access the camp photos here after the camps are over.